JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 # How to create the requirements file:

-#### *The AI/ML Bitcoin Trading Bot Repo must be built on a Conda / Anaconda interpreter and package manger*
+### *The AI/ML Bitcoin Trading Bot Repo must be built on a Conda / Anaconda interpreter & package manager*

 Activate the conda enviroment / interpreter you want to use.
 - We recommend installation of the latest conda package manager version conda 22.9.0